VictorKostyukov/elevator/README.md

 ## Running tests

-To run the included unit tests, first installed the required Python packages via pip.
-Note that you may first wish to create a virtualenv.
+To run the included unit tests, first install the required Python packages via `pip` (note that you may wish to create a virtualenv first):

 ```bash
 pip install -r requirements.txt
 ```

-Then, use the coverage package to run tests (as this will also generate coverage data).
+Then, use the `coverage` package to run unit tests and generate coverage data:

 ```bash
 coverage run -m nose